 Bonus Tip: When experiencing skin rash, do not use scented soaps as chemicals can worsen the itch.
 Similarly, do not scratch the affected area as it can elevate the condition and would require a longer healing period.
 Do not cover the affected area or let sweat cover the area, it is best to let the rash breathe to speed up the healing process.
 For dry rashes, using unscented moisturizers would help.

-If skin rashes, get worse visit a healthcare facility or use a reliable telemedicine platform to contact your dermatologist.
+If skin rashes, get worse visit a healthcare facility or use a reliable telehealth platforms to contact your dermatologist.